cholmes/ogc-collection/ogc-dataset-collection-spec.md

 The type of the data.
 Current options are `feature`, `coverage` and `map`.

 TODO: Explain what these are / when to use them.

+#### crs

+ Coordinate reference system of the data represented by this collection.

 ### Extent Object